danfuzz/lactoserv/doc/configuration.md

 An application which serves static files from a local directory.
 It accepts the following configuration bindings:

+* `etag` &mdash; ETag-generating options.
+If present and not `false`, the response comes with an `ETag` header.
+See "ETag Configuration" below for details.
 * `notFoundPath` &mdash; Optional filesystem path to the file to serve when a file/path is not found.
 The indicated file will get sent back along with a `404` ("Not Found") status code.